OffcierCia/non-typical-OSINT-guide/README.md

 - [SOCMINT – or rather OSINT of social media](https://research.securitum.com/socmint-or-rather-osint-of-social-media/)

 **More specific resources (external):**

+**According to [Alessandra Adina](https://medium.com/@alessandraadina/how-to-do-cyber-reconnaissance-a-guide-to-osint-for-non-tech-professionals-da6c7db48699):** A term you may come across in the realm of OSINT is ‘grey literature.’
+These are internal documents not intended for public use, but unfortunately, they can easily end up in places where they are searchable.
+Examples include technical reports, newsletters, invoices, business proposals, or requests for proposals.

+Understanding the value of your organisation’s information, potential attack vectors, and who might be targeted in phishing attacks or other types of social engineering is essential.
+OSINT can aid you in assessing these risks and planning appropriate defences.

 - [OSINT Tools - Airtable](https://airtable.com/embed/shrYXDdO1V5y33lIX/tblgDtMXI4fxtg9Op)
 - [OSINT - HUMINT](https://docs.google.com/spreadsheets/d/1JxBbMt4JvGr--G0Pkl3jP9VDTBunR2uD3_faZXDvhxc/edit#gid=1978517898)